-However, a license is not required if a child does not perform on more than four days in any period of six month (providing no absence of school is required) - page 14 of specific guidance
+However, a license is not required if a child does not perform on more than four days in any period of six month, providing no absence of school is required.

-There is a limit to 6 performances per 7 days - page 10 (performance refers to any directed activity which includes rehearsals) - page 12 of specific guidance
+There is a limit to 6 performances per 7 days.
+A performance refers to any directed activity which includes rehearsals.